ripple/ripple-client/README.md

 A web server is needed to serve the built files.
 Please have a look at our ['Setting Up Local Environment' wiki post](https://github.com/ripple/ripple-client/wiki/Setting-Up-Local-Environment) for more information.

-After the first successful build, create a ['ripple.txt'](https://wiki.ripple.com/Ripple.txt) file inside 'build/bundle/web/'.
-You can copy the contents for the file from [here](https://www.ripple.com/ripple.txt).

 ### Target backend

 By default, the [ripple.txt](https://wiki.ripple.com/Ripple.txt) file is pointed at the staging server.